josephharfouch/athanor-server/src/main/paradox/developer/athanor_interface.md

 handle = loadProgram(path, arguments)

 - The path is a string that points to the grammar file that will be loaded.
 The path can be tailored via property files and environment variables.
-See @ref:[Tailoring the grammar path](../user/grammar_path.md) for more information., The name of the grammar file in the path is currently hard-coded to point at apply.kif
+See @ref:[Tailoring the grammar path](../user/grammar_parser.md) for more information.
+The name of the grammar file in the path is currently hard-coded to point at apply.kif
 - An empty string argument is currently passed.